- Medicine, Family Admission Requirements and Application Procedures

 - Family medicine residents who are completing their residency and would like to continue with their education by completing an enhanced skills program specializing in family medicine research with the possibility of obtaining an M.Sc. degree.
 If interested, you may learn more about the Clinician Scholar Program here.

 High academic achievement: A cumulative grade point average (CGPA) of 3.4 is required out of a possible maximum CGPA of 4.0, or a GPA of 3.6 is required in the last two years of full-time studies.

-Proof of competency in oral and written English: TOEFL: International students who have not received their instruction in English or whose mother tongue is not English must pass the Test of English as a Foreign Language (TOEFL) with a minimum score of 86 on the Internet-based test (iBT; 567 on the paper-based test (PBT)), with each component score not less than 20.
+Proof of competency in oral and written English: TOEFL: International students who have not received their instruction in English, or whose mother tongue is not English, must pass the Test of English as a Foreign Language (TOEFL) with a minimum score of 86 on the Internet-based test (iBT; 567 on the paper-based test (PBT)), with each component score not less than 20 (internet-based test).

 Alternatively, students may submit International English Language Testing System (IELTS) scores with a minimum overall band score of 6.5.
 Original score reports must be submitted (photocopies will not be accepted).

 For overseas graduates, an attempt is made to situate the applicant's academic grades among the standards of their universities.
 Grades are, however, converted to their McGill equivalent.
 Conversion charts, as well as required admission documentation for each country, are provided by Graduate and Postdoctoral Studies and prospective students should refer to these in order to determine if they are admissible to our program.

 McGill’s online application form for graduate program candidates is available at www.mcgill.ca/gradapplicants/apply.

 All supplemental application materials and supporting documents must be uploaded directly to the McGill admissions processing system.